ansible/ansible/docs/docsite/rst/community/reporting_bugs_and_features.rst

 If you are not sure if something is a bug yet, you are welcome to ask about something on the mailing list or IRC first.

 As we are a very high volume project, if you determine that you do have a bug, please be sure to open the issue yourself to ensure we have a record of it.
-Don’t rely on someone else in the community to file the bug report for you.
+Don't rely on someone else in the community to file the bug report for you.

 Requesting a feature
 ====================